buvis/docs/src/catalogue/jellyfin.md

 ## Description

-Jellyfin is a Free Software Media System
+Jellyfin is a Free Software Media System.

 ## k8 at home search